What is Crystalline Silica?

 After choosing a silica control method, employers are required to:

-- Implement a written exposure control plan that identifies tasks that involve exposure and methods for how to protect workers.
+- Implement a written exposure control plan that identifies tasks that involve exposure and methods for how to protect workers (See: Sample Written Silica Control Plans.)

 When must employers comply with the standard for construction?

 The final rule took effect on June 23, 2016, giving the construction industry one year to comply.
-On April 6, 2017, the Occupational Safety and Health Administration announced an additional delay of three months in the silica construction rule enforcement.
-The new deadline is September 23, 2017.
-To learn more, click here.
+On April 6, 2017, the Occupational Safety and Health Administration (OSHA) announced an additional delay of three months in the silica construction rule enforcement.
+Effective Oct.
+23, 2017, OSHA now fully enforces all appropriate provisions of the Silica in Construction standard.
+Learn more about OSHA’s Interim Enforcement Guidance for the Respirable Crystalline Silica in Construction Standard.

-Numerous State Plans have completed adoption of the silica standard (click here to see to see the status of your state).
+Numerous State Plans have completed adoption of the silica standard.
+(See the status of your state.)
 If you are operating in an approved OSHA State Plan, builders will need to check with their local administrator for further information on the silica standard in their state.